eove/orca/docs/workflow/offline_vault_ceremony.md

 This document explains how to use the Offline Root CA from preparing the ceremony until a report is signed and shared.
 That event is called a *ceremony*.

 All commands are given for Linux using a bash shell.
-Please adapt acording to your environment.
+Please adapt according to your environment.

 {{#include ./common/glossary.md}}